Dive deeper, look closer, and engage with masterworks of art—intertwined with barrier-free interactives!

 ArtLens Exhibition Interactives

 Gesture + Emotion: Gestures and emotions may be the most identifiable elements in a work of art, but they can also be the most complex to decipher.
-The Gesture and Emotion experiences mirror the visitor’s expressions, and empower visitors to alter works of art to understand how expression can change meaning.
+The Gesture and Emotion experiences mirror your expressions, and empower you to alter works of art to understand how expression can change meaning.

 - Mashup: Visitors alter the emotion of a portrait by making a face, and witness how a change in expression can impact the meaning of an artwork.